Elim Meshchersky: Biography

-In June 1836 Meshchersky went on vacation to Saint Petersburg.
-Here he first met with Alexander Pushkin, who presented him with Boris Godunov' inscribed with Meshchersky's name.
+In June 1836, Meshchersky went on vacation to Saint Petersburg.
+Here he first met with Alexander Pushkin, who presented him with Boris Godunov, inscribed with Meshchersky's name.
 This indicates that Meshchersky came to the liking of the poet.
 In Pushkin's library there is a book by Antoni Deschamp "Dérnières paroles" (Paris, 1835), donated by the author to Meshchersky (with an autograph).
-Pushkin knew Meshchersky's fiancee, Varvara Zhikhareva, as he was close with her parents.
+Pushkin knew Meshchersky's fiancée, Varvara Zhikhareva, as he was close with her parents.

-In 1839 Meshchersky married Varvara Stepanovna Zhikhareva (1819—1879), whom he had courted since 1831.
+In 1839, Meshchersky married Varvara Stepanovna Zhikhareva (1819—1879), whom he had courted since 1831.
 She was the daughter of the writer S. P. Zhikharev.
 Varvara came from an old family that was neither rich nor noble, so the marriage was not approved by the Prince's mother.
 In her youth, Varvara Stepanovna was known in Moscow society for her "captivating" beauty, and later for her love affairs.

 Meshchersky died at the age of thirty-five from dropsy, with the rank of Court councillor and the rank of chamberlain.
 His daughter Maria, was not yet a year old.
 The poet was buried in Tsarskoye Selo at the Kazan cemetery.
 His widow later married to Count Borbon del Monte.